2017 Personal Property Taxes Are Due June 5, 2017

 read the bottom of page 2 of this FAQ for vehicle property taxes.

-Personal Property Tax and vehicle license payments are due June 5, 2014.
-Contact the
+Personal Property Tax and vehicle license payments are due June 5, 2017.

 Additional information regarding

 Filing and payment of Business personal property taxes is now a two-step process.

 Submit a listing of property subject to 2017 business personal property taxes on the form provided by the Finance Department

 Upon receipt of this information, you will be issued a tax bill that is due on June 5, 2017 (Step 2).

 A payment is not due with this filing.

 Step 2: Submit your payment for the 2017 tax year on